Family Orientation FAQs

 Will the Family Orientation program include any physical activity?

 While we try to limit the amount of physical activity, you will be walking outside in the Texas summer heat.
-We recommend wearing walking shoes and comfortable clothing and bringing a water bottle.
+We recommend wearing walking shoes, comfortable clothing and bringing a water bottle.
 We also recommend bringing a sweater as it can get chilly inside campus buildings.

 Is there programming available for siblings or children who attend?